 Protecting Our Environment

 CPS Energy has committed to making cleaner, renewable energies 20 percent of its generation resources by 2020.
 We’re also committed to reducing power plant emissions by tens of thousands of tons per year.
-Our CEO, Doyle Beneby, has declared a 1970’s-era coal plant would be mothballed in 2018 – 15 years earlier than planned.
+For example, a 1970’s-era coal plant will be mothballed in 2018 – 15 years earlier than planned.

-“At CPS Energy, we are in the enviable position of having safe, affordable nuclear power and a new coal plant with the best-available, emissions-control technology," says Beneby.
+“At CPS Energy, we are in the enviable position of having safe, affordable nuclear power and a new coal plant with the best-available, emissions-control technology," says Doyle Beneby, CPS Energy's President and CEO.
 "These resources allow us to support the development of clean technologies to generate electricity, while maintaining rates among the lowest in the nation.”